jdang4/Benchmarking-DB/README.md

 ## Redis

-Please follow this path to edit the config file for Redis config->redis.conf
+In the repository there exists a config folder.
+In order to edit the config file for Redis, please make the edit to the following file: config/redis.conf

 ## PostgreSQL

-Please follow this path to make adjustments to the config file for PostgreSQL config->conf.d->extended.conf

-Test
+In the repository there exists a config folder.
+In order to edit the config file for PostgreSQL, please make the edit to the following file: config/conf.d/extended.conf